schuchert/wikispaces/pages/cpptraining.sde.gettingstarted.md

 This example uses windows XP, cygwin and SDE lite 6.06.

 ## Install The SDE
-* Download the SDE lite from [[http://www.mips.com/products/software-tools/mips-sde-lite/|here]].
+* Download the SDE lite from [here](http://www.mips.com/products/software-tools/mips-sde-lite/).
 Note (free) registration is required.
-* Follow the install instructions in chapter 3 of the [[http://www.mips.com/media/files/MD00428-2B-SDE6X-SUM-01.17.pdf|SDE Programmer's Guide]], partially copied here for ease:
+* Follow the install instructions in chapter 3 of the [SDE Programmer's Guide](http://www.mips.com/media/files/MD00428-2B-SDE6X-SUM-01.17.pdf), partially copied here for ease:
 ** Install cygin
 ** Unzip contents of downloaded zip file to /cygdrive/c/sde-6.06 ** In a cygwin shell, run the setup script: